Views:

 The changes were in response to the Grenfell Tower tragedy to ensure residents in buildings are safe.

-A2Dominion will not charge leaseholders for any works relating to cladding remediation or any works to remediate relevant defects.
+A2Dominion will not charge leaseholders or shared owners in buildings over 11m for any essential works relating to cladding fire safety.
 This is because of the leaseholder protections set out in Schedule Eight of the Building Safety Act 2022.

 What does this mean for buildings under 11 metres?

-The government has confirmed that blocks below 11metres that have already been deemed in need of remediation will be reviewed on a case-by-case basis.
-It has said there is no systemic fire risk in buildings below 11metres, and that mitigation measures are often more appropriate.
+The government has confirmed that blocks below 11 metres (also known as low rise buildings) that have already been deemed in need of remediation will be reviewed on a case-by-case basis.
+It has said there is no systemic fire risk in buildings below 11metres, and that mitigation measures, such as adding fire alarms may be more appropriate.

 For non-cladding works, such as insulation, fire breaks and compartmentalisation work, the new law seeks to make developers and cladding manufacturers pay.
 It will then move on to building owners, where they have the means to do so.